tisnik/presentations/docs/coffee-talks/notation_apl.md

    - from left to right
    - from top to bottom
 * usually just basic ASCII characters are used
+* linear text - from speech where it make sense
+* a lot of context everywhere!

 ### Exceptions